William G. Clay First World War correspondence

 Language of Materials

 This collection contains letters, military documents, and ephemera from Pvt.
-William Graves Clay to his family during the First World War.
+William G. Clay, AEF to his family during the First World War.

 This collection is arranged by author, recipient, and date.
 Series 1.
 Correspondence to Tully Family -- Series 2.
 Army and Medical Records -- Series 3.
 Correspondence from Tully family to William G. Clay -- Series 4.
 Correspondence from Homefront Friends to William G. Clay -- Series 5.
 Correspondence from Acy L. Pearson to Mother, Mrs. W.S.
 Pearson -- Series 6.
 Ephemera of William G. Clay